Mount Katahdin: Geography

+The summit of Katahdin offers some of the longest unbroken lines of sight in the United States, and on clear days can be seen all the way from the White Mountains of neighboring New Hampshire; a distance of 170 mi.

+Katahdin's height and isolation earns it significant coverage in indigenous and post-colonial Maine culture and literature.
+Katahdin's profile is distinctive and the indisputable centerpiece of Baxter State Park.
+Katahdin and nearby Hamlin Peak are the only two areas to host a subarctic climate in Maine.
+In winter, the snowcapped east and west faces of Katahdin resemble "the Kilimanjaro of New England", and it dominates the otherwise flat and endless forests of the North Maine Woods.
+Katahdin is also the northernmost mountain in the eastern United States with an elevation over 4000 ft.

+Climate

 Human history

 Katahdin is referred to 60 years after Field's climb of Agiokochuk (Mount Washington) in the writings of John Gyles, a teenage colonist who was captured near Portland, Maine, in 1689 by the Abenaki.
 While in the company of Abenaki hunting parties, he traveled up and down several Maine rivers including both branches of the Penobscot, passing close to "Teddon".
 He remarked that it was higher than the White Hills above the Saco River.

 Among some Native Americans, Katahdin was believed to be the home of the storm god Pamola, and thus an area to be avoided.